Sarah-Bue/knit-space/README.md

 - [Am I Responsive](ami.responsivedesign.is) was used to preview the website across a variety of popular devices.

-- [Coolors](https://coolors.co) was used to create a color pallette for the website.
+- [Coolors](https://coolors.co) was used to create a color palette for the website.

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project

-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used during development process for code review and to test responsiveness.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) was used for code review and to test responsiveness during the development process.

 - [W3C Markup Validator](https://validator.w3.org/) was used to validate the HTML code.